 On average, we do about 35 to 40 piercings per month, with the youngest being two months of age.
 We require the first set of immunizations to be administered as well.
 (Meaning: Woodsum and team pierce the ears of vaccinated kids; so bring in your kid’s immunization card if it’s requested.
 The doctor who pierced my daughter’s ears requested this as well.)

-What are the main things hesitant parents should know about piercing their kids ears?
+What should parents know about piercing their kids' ears?

 - A “full heal” meaning the ear piercing is permanent can take anywhere from 4 to 12 months.

 - Ages two to five are the most difficult to pierce.
 They are old enough to want the earring but not always old enough to understand the process.

 - Grade-school-age children are more prone to complications because of exposure to other children, germs on door handles, as well a host of other issues